Bearospace Industries

 Solar Dragon

 Dragon has a Pixhawk 2 Cube black installed running Arduplane with some custom settings, but current stable firmware.
-We are using Mission Planner for the interface, for setup, calibration, settings, and also for flight planning, and monitoring of the telemetry in-flight.
+We are using Mission Planner for the interface, setup, calibration, settings, and also for flight planning, and telemetry monitoring in-flight.

 Why a solar/perpetual plane?
 What application could it have?